 If users want to create nodes with large storage spaces and/or CPU resources for Longhorn only (to store replica data) and reject other general workloads, they can taint those nodes and add tolerations for Longhorn components.
 Then Longhorn can be deployed on those nodes.

-The taint toleration setting can be found at Longhorn UI:
+The taint toleration setting can be found at Longhorn UI under Setting > General > Kubernetes Taint Toleration.

 Users can modify the existing tolerations or add more tolerations here, but noted that it will result in all the Longhorn system components to be recreated.

-When users set tolerations, the substring kubernetes.io shouldn’t be contained in the setting.
-It is used and considered as the key of Kubernetes default tolerations.
+When tolerations are set, the substring kubernetes.io shouldn’t be contained in the setting.
+That substring is used as the key of Kubernetes default tolerations.

 Multiple tolerations can be set here, and these tolerations are separated by the semicolon.
 For example: key1=value1:NoSchedule; key2:NoExecute.